 • Isopulegol: The monoterpene that is akin menthol and eucalyptus.

 • Eucalyptol: An organic compound that primarily makes up eucalyptus oil.

-With little price difference between isolate and full-spectrum CBD oil, it makes the most sense to get a high-quality product with everything from the plant.
-The cbdMD hybrid full-spectrum extraction process brings out terpenes and essential oils with cannabidiol, giving you all the benefits of both CBD and essential oils.
+With little price difference between isolate and broad-spectrum CBD oil, it makes the most sense to get a high-quality product with everything from the plant.
+The cbdMD hybrid broad-spectrum extraction process brings out terpenes and essential oils with cannabidiol, giving you all the benefits of both CBD and essential oils.